Pailan

-Pailan is a village within the jurisdiction of the Bishnupur police station in the Bishnupur I CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Pailan is a village and a gram panchayat the Bishnupur I CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Pailan is located at 22.4293°N 88.3069°E. It has an average elevation of 9 m.

 Transport

 Pailan is on the National Highway 12.

 Majerhat railway station is located nearby.

 Education

 Pailan College of Management and Technology, established in 2003, offers diploma, undergraduate and postgraduate degree courses in Engineering and Technology and other allied fields.

 Pailan World School is an English-medium coeducational institution established in 2005.
 It has facilities for teaching from class I to class XII.

 Healthcare

 Chandi Doulatabad Block Primary Health Centre, with 10 beds, at Doulatabad (PO Nepalganj), is the major government medical facility in the Bishnupur I CD block.